Separately managed account: Description and history

 The financial scandals and market declines that occurred in 2008 have served as a catalyst for hedge fund investors to migrate towards SMAs.
 As such, the SMA is evolving to accommodate expected investor demand into such structures.
 The unified managed account is an example of an improvement on the SMA structure as it links multiple managers and strategies to a single investor-controlled account.
 The configuration of the unified managed account allows whatever blend of managers selected by the investor to be more capital and operationally efficient than had the same blend been structured within an SMA or within a fund structure.

 Performance

-The Wall Street Journal reported that separately managed accounts performed much better than mutual funds in 2008, a year when the global stock market lost US$21 trillion in value.
+The Times of London reported that separately managed accounts performed much better than mutual funds in 2008, a year when the global stock market lost US$21 trillion in value.

 Morningstar, Inc. found that SMAs outperformed mutual funds in 25 of 36 stock and bond market categories for not only 2008, but also 2006 and 2007.
-The Wall Street Journal cited top SMA performers including Robinson Value Management Ltd’s Market Opportunity Composite Strategy, and PTI Securities & Futures LP’s Protected Index Program.
+The Wall Street Journal cited top SMA performers including Robinson Value Management Ltd's Market Opportunity Composite Strategy, and PTI Securities & Futures LP's Protected Index Program.